Bray (musician)

-Bray (born Brayden Gurnari; October 17, 1972), is an American musician and singer-songwriter, whose work incorporates rock, pop, and electro funk.

-Making his debut as early as 2003, he has released eight studio albums and one live album.
-He is known for his theatrical and somewhat comedic performance style.
+Bray (born Brayden Gurnari, October 17, 1972) is an American musician, singer-songwriter, and stage performer.
+Active since the early 2000s, his work spans rock, pop, electro-funk, and theatrical performance.
+He has released multiple studio albums and live recordings and is known for his theatrical, character-driven stage presence.

 Early life and education

 Bray was born in Vallejo, California.
-He showed interest in art, music and performance as early as age 7, putting on neighborhood concerts using guitars made out of cardboard boxes.
-Through encouragement from his parents, young Brayden began singing the songs, rather than lip syncing, and was soon on his way toward becoming a promising young singer and performer.
+He showed interest in music and performance at a young age and created neighborhood concerts using cardboard guitars.

-Artists most commonly recognized as influences include Prince, David Bowie and Michael Jackson.
-In an interview with Rockwired magazine, Bray also listed Bono from U2 and Radiohead as influences on his singing, songwriting and performance approach.
+His musical influences include Prince, David Bowie, and Michael Jackson.
+In an interview with Rockwired Magazine, Bray also cited Bono (U2) and Radiohead as influences.

 Bray attended De La Salle High School in Concord, California.
-He received a BA in Graphic Design from San Francisco State University in 1996.
+He received a Bachelor of Arts degree in Graphic Design from San Francisco State University in 1996.